denten-books/plain-text/3-format.md

 further, as yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you could get.
-We are presented with *thick content*---all that is contained within the three-dimensional page, not just the visible image.
+We are presented with *thick content*---beyond the visible image, all that is contained within the three-dimensional page.
 In print, content can be gleaned from the surface; there is nothing but surface on a page.
 The screen is a layered composite.
 Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
 Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters,